DanDavisx/fsds-autonomy/README.md

 - Click on add, and select path.
 Set topic to `reference_path`
 - Set durability policy to transient local.

-You SHOULD see a closed loop centre-line which follows the circuit.
+You SHOULD see a closed loop centre line which follows the circuit.
 This is your trajectory for MPC.

 ![An example of a path.](path_example.png)